 Third, you need to find and track the metrics that will be most indicative of success in your supply chain given your business model.
 Key metrics usually revolve around your operating margins, inventory turns, customer service and revenue forecasts, but there may be others that are key to your company.
 These metrics need to be managed cross-functionally, so that every department and team can look at the same version of the truth before they make any changes.

-Q: What are some of the most common pitfalls or roadblocks to success?
+What are some of the most common pitfalls or roadblocks to success?

 Another big problem is relying on assumptions based on purely historical data.
-Again, predictive data is paramount for effective SCM, and you need to use analytics tools to extract forward-looking information from available data.
+Again, predictive data is paramount for effective supply chain management, and you need to use analytics tools to extract forward-looking information from available data.
 Likewise, when you do use historical data, you need to eliminate the noise.
 For instance, eliminating seasonality is common and obvious, however, when evaluating the data, you should take both an additive and extractive approach.
 In other words, what information is not included that should be and what information is included that should be eliminated.
 If you don’t take these elements into account, your inventory would be anything but lean!

-Q: Anything else that CFOs and CEOs should know about supply chain management best practices?
+Anything else that CFOs and CEOs should know about supply chain management best practices?

-A: Yes – There is no one-size-fits-all SCM model!
+There is no one-size-fits-all model!
 You can’t use a stock solution when you’re dealing with a diverse customer base, local and national suppliers and a unique set of internal resources.
 In the same vein, even if you have a model that works now, you have to continually monitor it as conditions change.
 Ultimately, if you put as much ongoing effort into your supply chain as you do your manufacturing processes, financial statements, marketing and other elements of your business plan, you’ll be well on your way to higher margins and profitability, increased cash flow and more satisfied customers.

 Want to learn more?